InquestGeronimo/tllm/README.md

 The CypherTune's hyperparameters can be found in the constructor of the `CypherTuner` class in the `train.py` module.

-The first set is regarding [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora) or the adapter.
+The first set is regarding [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora) or the adapter:

 ```py
   # LoRA configuration settings